google/vizier/README.md

 OSS Vizier's interface consists of three main APIs:

-* [**User API:**](https://oss-vizier.readthedocs.io/en/latest/guides/index.html#for-users) Allows a user to setup an OSS Vizier Server, which can host blackbox optimization algorithms to serve multiple clients simultaneously in a fault-tolerant manner to tune their objective functions.
+* [**User API:**](https://oss-vizier.readthedocs.io/en/latest/guides/index.html#for-users) Allows a user to setup an OSS Vizier Server, which can host black-box optimization algorithms to serve multiple clients simultaneously in a fault-tolerant manner to tune their objective functions.
 * [**Developer API:**](https://oss-vizier.readthedocs.io/en/latest/guides/index.html#for-developers) Defines abstractions and utilities for implementing new optimization algorithms for research and to be hosted in the service.
 * [**Benchmarking API:**](https://oss-vizier.readthedocs.io/en/latest/guides/index.html#for-benchmarking) A wide collection of objective functions and methods to benchmark and compare algorithms.